bruce-hill/tomo/docs/functions.md

 Lambda functions must declare the types of their arguments, but do not require declaring the return type.
 Because lambdas cannot be recursive or corecursive (since they aren't declared with a name), it is always possible to infer the return type without much difficulty.
+If you do choose to declare a return type, the compiler will attempt to promote return values to that type, or give a compiler error if the return value is not compatible with the declared return type.

 ## Closures